Physical Fit Testing Blocks

 thingiverse

-[Update 31-07-2020] Updated the OpenSCAD file so that it works with the Thingiverse Customizer.
-For some reason it worked fine in OpenSCAD, but caused syntax errors in the online version.
-Anyway, it's fixed and working now.
-This is a really simple tool that I've found useful in eliminating some messing around when designing something to fit a physical object with a given amount of slack.
-For example, say you have a metal rod or a hex bit from a drill that you want to "fit" into your 3D printed object.
-You measure the item with calipers, which gives you the size for the design, but you're not too sure what the actual "fit" will be like when it's printed out.
-Sometimes you want a loose fit, which will be loose enough to allow the item to slide freely, but not so loose that it will wobble around in the hole.
-Sometimes you want a tight fit, so the item will go into the hole, but not come loose without some small amount of force (like the "grip " between Lego bricks).
-And sometimes, as with screws, you want it to be small enough that the item won't quite fit into the hole, but the hole is large enough to allow the screw to "bite" into the plastic without destroying things in the process.
-I generally have a "feel" for these tolerances now with my printer, but these blocks give a really quick way to test and have some peace of mind, and real confidence that the printed item is going to do the job.
-The OpenSCAD file allows the generation of blocks of arbitrary sizes, though the provided STL files will probably meet most needs.
-Each row of 10 holes has a label at the end which indicates the "base" size in mm for the holes of that row.
-Each hole is 0.1mm larger than the one to the left, starting at 0.0mm larger (i.e., the "base" size) and going up to 0.9mm larger at the right hand end.
-By messing with the parameters in the OpenSCAD file, you can quickly generate a custom blocks with rows of the desired thickness, hole size, and number of sides for the holes.
-Some notes if you're using the OpenSCAD to create your own blocks: - I'd avoid going crazy and, for example, try printing a single block that does every hole size between 0mm and 15mm; it will take ages to print, and you'll use up unnecessary filament because of the spacing around the holes.
-Four rows in a block is probably as far as you want to push it for print time and effective use of your roll of plastic. - You can customise the number of sides for the holes with the - you'll probably just want circles or hexagons, but if you want you can do triangles or octagons or whatever you like.
-Just bear in mind that it's the hole _diameter_ you're working with, so if you do squares with a diameter of 5mm, you won't get squares with 5mm sides, you'll get squares which are 5mm diagonally between opposite corners (the diameter of the circle which would contain the square).
+Update: July 31st, 2020 - The OpenSCAD file has been updated to work seamlessly with the Thingiverse Customizer.
+Initially, it worked flawlessly in OpenSCAD but caused syntax errors in the online version.
+However, after making some adjustments, everything is now working smoothly.
+This tool is incredibly simple yet surprisingly useful for eliminating unnecessary steps when designing objects that need to fit a physical item with a specific amount of slack.
+By using this block, you can quickly determine the ideal size and tolerance for your 3D printed object.
+For instance, let's say you have a metal rod or a hex bit from a drill that needs to "fit" into your 3D printed object.
+You measure the item with calipers, which gives you the size for the design, but you're not entirely sure what the actual "fit" will be like when it's printed out.
+Sometimes, you want a loose fit that allows the item to slide freely without wobbling around in the hole.
+Other times, you desire a tight fit so the item goes into the hole with some force required to remove it (like the "grip" between Lego bricks).
+And sometimes, as with screws, you need it to be small enough that the item won't quite fit into the hole but still allow the screw to "bite" into the plastic without causing any damage.
+As someone who's been printing for a while now, I've developed a sense of these tolerances with my printer.
+However, this block provides an incredibly quick way to test and gain confidence that your printed item will do its job effectively.
+The OpenSCAD file allows you to generate blocks of various sizes, although the provided STL files should cover most needs.
+Each row of 10 holes has a label at the end indicating the "base" size in mm for those holes.
+The hole diameter increases by 0.1mm with each successive hole, starting from 0mm larger (the base size) and going up to 0.9mm larger on the right-hand side.
+By adjusting the parameters in the OpenSCAD file, you can quickly create custom blocks with rows of desired thickness, hole size, and number of sides for the holes.
+If you're using the OpenSCAD to create your own blocks, here are some notes to keep in mind: - Don't try printing a single block that includes every hole size between 0mm and 15mm; it will take ages to print and use up unnecessary filament due to the spacing around the holes.
+Four rows per block is probably as far as you want to push it for print time and effective use of your plastic roll. - You can customize the number of sides for the holes using the - parameter, which will likely default to circles or hexagons but allows for triangles, octagons, or any other shape you desire.
+Just remember that you're working with hole diameter, so if you try printing squares with a 5mm diameter, you won't get squares with 5mm sides; instead, you'll get squares where the diagonal between opposite corners is 5mm (the diameter of the circle containing the square).

 Download Model from thingiverse